dhilst/rlambda/README.md

 * Left associative `f a b c` = `(((f a) b) c)`
 * Right associative `c b a f` = `(c (b (a f)))`

+# Blog post

+You may want to take a look on [this](https://dhilst.github.io/2022/02/19/Right-associative-lambda-calculus.html) blog post where I explain the motivations behind this.